Sentinel7/databases1/README.md

 All of the SQL queries: [soccer_queries.sql](/FirstProject-Soccer/soccer_queries.sql).
 I have put descriptions of each query above them as comments.

-There are five tables (countries), with the attributes mainly being: date of game, season, teams playing, score, etc.
+There are five tables (countries), with around 290k rows of data in total.